 Wavelength conversion using phosphor materials has been used in the lighting industry for a long time.
 Shorter wavelength light (blue, violet, UV) is absorbed by a material that re-emits light of a longer wavelength via phosphor conversion.
-The X-Cite® TURBO and X-Cite XYLIS, offered by Excelitas Technologies use patented (US #9,239,133) laser phosphor conversion technology to generate high power light in the 540-590 nm region.
+X-Cite NOVEMTM and X-Cite XYLISTM II illuminators offered by Excelitas Technologies® use patented (US #9,239,133) laser phosphor conversion technology to generate high power light in the 540-590nm region.
 The term LaserLED Hybrid Drive refers to the combination of Laser and LED technology within the unit to generate high power excitation light.
-To successfully take advantage of LaserLED Hybrid Drive, the X-Cite systems take into account all thermal, electrical, and optical parameters to maximize light conversion and delivery of light to the sample.
+To successfully take advantage of the LaserLED Hybrid Drive, X-Cite® systems take into account all thermal, electrical, and optical parameters to maximize light conversion and delivery of light to the sample.
 The LaserLED Hybrid Drive has the ability to be more efficient than other phosphor conversion techniques, and was recognized with a 2016 Microscopy Today Innovation Award.